billbrod/spatial-frequency-preferences/README.md

    -i`).
 After you run this the first time (and thus create the unshuffled stimuli), you probably only need the `-i` flag to create the index.
-2. Run the experiment and gather fMRI data (`python -m sfp.experiment data/stimuli/unshuffled.npy 12 subject_name`).
+2. Run the experiment and gather fMRI data (`python sfp/experiment data/stimuli/unshuffled.npy 12 subject_name`).
 Each run will last 4
    minutes (48 stimulus classes and 10 blank trials, each for 4 seconds, gives you 3 minutes 52 seconds, and then each run ends